illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-03/Readme.md

      * You will have to build often as code changes
      * Expect 10+ deployments of your site (this is normative)
      * Development on Localhost is not acceptable at this point
+     * Code will be pulled from GitHub and the system will be configured to start the application at boot
+     * No manual intervention
 * Usage of site
   * Demonstrate a successful login of a user
   * Post a question